lmller/lmller.github.io/_posts/2019-11-28-three_laws.md

 Here are some aspects that all software projects have in common.

 #### First law:
-Every project will at one point in time discuss story slicing / feature releases without at least _trying_ to follow best practices
+Every project will at one point in time discuss story slicing / feature releases without at least _trying_ to follow best practices.

 #### Second law:
 It’s inevitable that someone proposes